-Historical background
+Historical Background

-Throughout the eighteenth, nineteenth and early twentieth centuries the Syrian Badia was the source of significant environmental contestation with use rights for graze, browse and water passing from the hands of the weaker pastoral nomadic tribal groups to those Bedouin tribes with military superiority.
-The authority of the Ottoman Empire hardly reached this region and its border area with agricultural lands, the Ma'moura, was the site of constant skirmishes between central authority and pastoral nomadic tribes (see Figure 7).2 When the central authority of the Ottoman State was strong the Bedouin were generally pushed back from the borders of the Ma'moura deep into the Badia.
-Weakness or distraction of central authority would generally mean that the Bedouin could expand into the Ma'moura and sometimes beyond into well-established agricultural zones.
-With the end of the Ottoman Empire and the imposition of a League of Nations Mandate, the French authorities set about encouraging the Bedouin to govern themselves, perhaps influenced by some romantic eighteenth and nineteenthcentury image of the 'noble savage'.
-Bedouin tribal leaders were supported by a special French administrative unit, the Contrôle Bedouin, which was outside the jurisdiction of the French civil administration.
-This unit encouraged traditional Bedouin law and conflict resolution to operate in the Badia.
-Occasionally, skirmishes overspilled into agricultural areas governed by a separate colonial administration.
-But as long as French interests were not affected, the Bedouin were informally allowed to operate as a de facto 'state within a state'.
+Throughout the 18th, 19th and early 20th century the Syrian bādiya was the source of significant environmental contestation with use rights for graze, browse and water passing from the hands of the weaker pastoral nomadic tribal groups to those Bedouin tribes with military superiority.
+The authority of the Ottoman Empire hardly reached this region and its border area with agricultural lands, the Ma'mūra, was the site of constant skirmishes between central authority and pastoral nomadic tribes (see map).
+When the central authority of the Ottoman State was strong, the Bedouin were generally pushed back from the borders of the Ma'mūra deep into the bādiya.
+Weakness or distraction of central authority generally would mean that the Bedouin could expand into the Ma'mūra and sometimes beyond into well established agricultural zones.
+With the end of the Ottoman Empire and the imposition of a League of Nations Mandate, the